sabalanga06/JavaScript/README.md

 # JavaScript
-A code repo for JS series
+A code repo for JS series.
 Starting again with JS